 1900 W. Polk St., Suite 123, Rm 119Chicago, IL 60612

-As required under the Employment Plan, Cook County Health and Hospitals System CEO hired an Employment Plan Officer to be in charge of compliance and perform all tasks and responsibilities as described in this Employment Plan.
+As required under the Employment Plan, Cook County Health CEO hired an Employment Plan Officer to be in charge of compliance and perform all tasks and responsibilities as described in this Employment Plan.
 The Employment Plan Officer’s primary responsibilities include the following: By definition, the Employee in charge of compliance who will perform all tasks and responsibilities as described in this Employment Plan.
 The Employment Plan Officer’s primary responsibilities include the following:

 - Overseeing compliance with the Employment Plan;